mattlean/learn-react/README.md

 ### To-Do List
 * Make better forms that function consistently across browsers
+* Assign appropriate date and time for deliveries scheduled for the future
 * Style forms
 * Animated checkout progress bar at top-right corner
 * SASS mixins for better browser compatibility on CSS3 properties that require browser prefixes